AI Travel Planner LogoaiplannerBack

 Science World Fun

-Dive into a world of discovery at Science World at TELUS World of Science.
+Dive into a world of interactive exhibits and engaging science shows at Science World at TELUS World of Science.

-Science World at TELUS World of Science, 1455 Quebec St, Vancouver
+Science World at TELUS World of Science, 1455 Quebec St, Vancouver, BC V6A 3Z7 (False Creek)

-Science World is easily accessible by SkyTrain (Main Street-Science World Station).
-Paid parking is available on-site and nearby.
-It's a short walk from the station, which is stroller-friendly.
+Science World is easily accessible by the Main Street-Science World SkyTrain station.
+Paid parking is available on-site.

 Find more details